 #Sales Rank estimated from Kindlepreneur Sales Calculator.
 Updated Oct 2023.

 With revenues of about $85 a book per month, or less, a big income this publishing does not make.
 With a lot of Sophie Howard’s other Kindle books ranked over 500,000, they would maybe sell one per month, because that’s what mine and others’ books tend to do.

 Some books have no reviews, fair enough.
 But if you get poor writers, subsequent poor reviews will hinder further sales.

 Claim 2: There are Niches with Low Competition and High Revenue

-While there are tools to find interesting niches where competition is less, with over-saturation of most business, Amazon and income focussed topics in Amazon categories, Sophie herself has not managed to find them – so what chance has a new amateur got?
+While there are tools to find interesting niches where competition is less, with over-saturation of most passive revenue, Amazon selling and income-focused topics in Amazon Kindle categories, Sophie herself has not managed to find them – so what chance has a new amateur got?

 Claim 3: It’s easy to get Amazing Ghostwriters Cheaply, for a Business Result